What Can I Do with a Doctor of Veterinary Medicine (DVM) Degree?

 Before applying to a veterinary medicine program, you need a minimum amount of undergraduate credit hours that fulfill a college's desired prerequisites.
 Entry into a veterinary medical school is competitive, and as a result, you may consider earning a bachelor's degree to increase your chances of acceptance.
 You may be required to complete the Veterinary College Admission Test, the Medical College Admission Test or the Graduate Record Examination before applying to a school of veterinary medicine.

 Once enrolled, it usually takes four years to complete a veterinary medicine program.
 You can expect to complete classes in physiology, zoology, microbiology, biochemistry, physics, animal nutrition and genetics.
 Many schools also recommend that you enter into a 1-year internship or a 3-4 year residency program for board certification purposes.
 Each state requires that you pass a licensing examination prior to actively practicing veterinary medicine.
+Some possible career options in this field include:

 If you start your own veterinary practice, you have several choices.
 You can enter into pet care and work with small animals, like dogs, cats, birds, reptiles and other pets.
 Or, you can choose to work with livestock and farm animals, like goats, cows, horses and pigs.
 A small number of veterinarians specialize in exotic animal care at zoos or animal sanctuaries.